 You should have received a letter with an appointment date for your visit and details about where to go when you arrive at the hospital.

-If you are uncertain about when to come in and where to go, please telephone the contact number on your letter.
+If you are uncertain about when to come in and where to go, contact the department by calling the number on your letter.

 We aim to respect your privacy, dignity and religious and cultural beliefs at all times during your visit to hospital.
 Please call the number on the letter if you have any special needs, such as if you need an interpreter or signer and this was not booked at the time your appointment was originally scheduled.
 An interpreter can then be arranged to help you at your appointment.